adamga/eshop/pcidsswebsoft.md

 The requirements in this standard are organized into the following four requirement modules:

-- **Core Requirements (“Core Module”)**: General security requirements that apply to all types of payment software regardless of software function, design, or underlying technology.
-- **Module A – Account Data Protection Requirements (“Account Data Protection Module”)**: Additional security requirements for payment software that store, process, or transmit account data.
-- **Module B – Terminal Software Requirements (“Terminal Software Module”)**: Additional security requirements for payment software specifically designed for deployment and operation on PCI-approved POI devices.
 - **Module C – Web Software Requirements (“Web Software Module”)**: Additional security requirements for payment software that uses Internet technologies, protocols, and languages to initiate or support electronic payment transactions.

 #### Requirement Module Applicability